Business Risks

 Kokuyo values diversity and works to build an employee-friendly workplace, believing that creating a positive working environment is crucial to the organization’s long-term success.
 However, there remains a risk that Kokuyo’s efforts to create such a workplace fail to go as planned, leading to incidents in which employees suffer accidents, adverse health effects, or workplace harassment.
 Such incidents could damage business performance, incur accident compensation, or harm the Kokuyo brand.
 Any such eventualities could adversely impact Kokuyo’s operational and financial performance.

-Another way we control this risk is to ensure that the workplace is safe and comfortable, with safety measures in place for emergency scenarios, as we believe that occupational health and safety is foundational to employee engagement.
-The Kokuyo Group Central Safety Health Committee coordinates the activities of all health and safety teams across Kokuyo Group and establishes processes and organizational structures for health and safety, incorporating feedback from employees.
+We commit to making the workplace is safe and comfortable, with safety measures in place for emergency scenarios, as we believe that occupational health and safety is foundational to employee engagement.
+In line with a manual on global (Japan and overseas) safety standards, the Kokuyo Group Central Safety Health Committee coordinates the activities of all health and safety teams across Kokuyo Group and establishes processes and organizational structures for health and safety, incorporating feedback from employees.

 Kokuyo has established processes for controlling access to sensitive information, including confidential business information and customers’ personal information.
 These processes include safeguards against system failure and cyberattacks.
 However, as rigorous as these security measures are, they may fail to protect against threats from unexpected sources.
-In June 2023, we experienced a ransomware attack.
-Cyberattacks are increasingly prevalent, and companies are all the more vulnerable with the rise n working from home and other diversified workstyles.
+Cyberattacks are increasingly prevalent, and companies are all the more vulnerable with the risen working from home and other diversified workstyles.
 If a data breach does occur, Kokuyo’s operational and financial performance would be adversely impacted.

 6) Investment Risks